How do I light my video shoot? What are the best lights to use?

 How do I get the best lighting?

-Let's say if it's lighting for an interview, you want the light in people's eyes.
-You want that little tiny twinkle of light that catches the light in people's eyes.
-If you are lighting an object, you're looking at the texture.
-If you're lighting food, that almost always looks good backlit almost all of the time.
-No question, If you are lighting a toy to sell on Amazon and if you were doing a shot of Lego, for instance then sidelight, no question it's a sidelight.
-If you're trying to sell makeup, then it's going to be flat lighting.
-So it all depends on the object or setting.
+Let's say if it's lighting for an interview, you want the key light to be reflected in the subject's eyes for a start.
+You want that little tiny twinkle of light that catches the light in people's eyes and gives them a bit of humanity.
+If you are lighting an object, you're looking at representing it's form & texture.
+If you're lighting food, then that almost always looks good with a heavy back light.
+If you are lighting a toy to sell on eBay or if you were doing a shots of Lego for an e-commerce website for instance, then a strong, soft side-light with some front fill would be the way to go.
+If you're trying to sell makeup or beauty products then it's going to be flat shadowless lighting, maybe using a LED ring-light.
+So it all depends on the object, context and purpose of the shoot.